- The Windows 11 full-screen mode will grant full outputs control and a better preview.

 - Full screen can not work on browsers – We made some researches on browsers issues and we found out that full screen might not work on Chrome.
 Fortunately, there are always options to solve it.

-Feel free to use this guide whenever you need to go full screen on Windows 11.
+Feel free to use this guide whenever you want to remember how to go full screen on Windows 11.
 Also, to get the best out of this feature, you should check our recommended articles.

 If you have any questions on this topic, do not hesitate to notify us by leaving a comment in the dedicated section below.